• TOURS

 Approximate time: 30 minutes

-Note: There is a bit of a hike on a paved path to get there.
+Note: There is a bit of a hike on a paved path to get to the arboretum.

 Ke’anae Peninsula